Beginner’s Guide to Counting Macros

 - Not eating enough of the protein macro can cause muscle tissue to break down instead of fat tissue.

-Flexible Dieting seeks to place the dieter in a safe calorie deficit of no more than 20% of their Total Daily Energy Expenditure (TDEE).
+Flexible Dieting (the diet philosophy in which counting macros falls under) seeks to place the dieter in a safe calorie deficit of no more than 20% of their Total Daily Energy Expenditure (TDEE).
 Thus, producing slow and steady progress of 1-2 pounds a week on average.

 When counting macros for weight loss, a person must first deduct 20% from the calories required to maintain their current weight.